fullstaq-ruby/infra/docs/infrastructure-overview.md

 The Terraform state for sensitive infrastructure is stored in a Google Cloud Storage bucket, inside the `fullstaq-ruby-hisec` project.

+## Server Edition CI artifacts store

+ * Administered by role: Infra Maintainers

+The Server Edition's CI/CD system stores artifacts in this bucket, for the purpose of implementing [resumption](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/blob/main/dev-handbook/ci-cd-resumption.md).
+Objects in this bucket only live for 14 days.

 ## Container registry

  * Administered by role: Infra Maintainers